Rights and Responsibilities in Bus Accident Litigation in Boston

 Boston Bus Accident Attorneys

 Whether the injury you suffered was due to a product defect or plain negligence, and regardless of whether you were injured on a public or private bus or similar mode of transportation, you may be entitled to compensation.
 You may be eligible to recover wages you lost from being away from work, medical expenses, property damage, or even pain and suffering.
 There are many individuals who are hesitant to pursue legal claims out of fear they will not be able to sue a public entity or a large private company.
 John J. Sheehan urges you not to shy away from pursuing what you are entitled to by law.
-Our experienced bus accident litigation attorneys have the knowledge necessary to navigate claims against the city, state, or private entities based on our client’s unique needs.
-Please contact our Boston office to learn more about your legal options.
+Our Boston bus accident litigation attorneys have the knowledge necessary to navigate claims against the city, state, or private entities based on our client’s unique needs.
+Please contact our personal injury attorneys to learn more about your legal options.